Learn how you may be able to participate in a vaccine clinic.*

 Will Sunrise residents and team members receive the COVID-19 vaccine?

 We are pleased that experts at the CDC and FDA have prioritized healthcare workers and long-term care residents to receive the vaccine as it becomes available.
-We are actively preparing for the distribution of the vaccine to our team members and residents, with some clinics beginning in December.
+We are actively preparing for the distribution of the vaccine to our team members and residents.
 We are strongly encouraging all residents and team members to participate in an upcoming COVID-19 vaccine clinic at their community, subject to and consistent with public health laws and guidelines.
 With each vaccine administered, the risk of infection within our community is incrementally reduced.
 For more information on COVID-19 vaccines, visit COVIDVaccineFacts.org.

 Can new Sunrise residents receive the COVID-19 vaccine?